Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Introduction

-In summary, our contributions are as follows: \begin{itemize} \itemsep{0em} \item We introduce \dataset, a benchmark for evaluating LLMs' \task in English and Korean. \item Evaluation across 9 LLMs reveal their limited social reasoning ability, with models inferring \textsc{Unlikely} relationships in 10-25\% of cases, and showing substantial variation in their ability to infer \textsc{Highly~Likely} relationships. \item We show that CoT reasoning or thinking models do not consistently improve performance.
-Instead, incorporating relational information that humans naturally rely on facilitate more likely inferences. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[topsep=1pt, itemsep=0pt] \item We introduce \dataset, a benchmark for evaluating LLMs' \task, comprising 1.1k dialogues in two languages (English and Korean) with uncertainty-aware relationship labels. \item Evaluating nine LLMs, we find limited social reasoning ability in both languages and models often predict \textsc{Unlikely} relationships and vary substantially in identifying \textsc{Highly~Likely} relationships. \item Neither CoT prompting nor thinking models help much across both languages, while adding relational information shifts predictions toward more likely inferences. \end{itemize}